joshuavanderbilt/livezilla/README.md

 If you want to try the absolute latest Livezilla (untested, possibly unstable), clone this repository.

 make sure that you are using a Debian system (can be a real computer, or a VM) with live-build installed, then run make in the repo directory.

+Known problems:
+wxHexEditor does not allow the user to type the letter "t" for some reason, if you have a solution to this, please tell me in the github issues.
+If I can't get that working, wxHexEditor will be removed after beta.